willj-dev/willj-dev.github.io/content/pages/millennial-utopia/utopian-capital.rst

 - figure out approximate desirability levels
 - come up with a conversion between desirability and local housing cost
 - look at available places with member which matches their situation
-- cover housing up to the equivalent “base rent” for a functional-but-minimal residence
+- cover housing up to the equivalent "base rent" for a functional-but-minimal residence